tareqimbasher/NetPad/docs/wiki/Dump.md

 TextNode.RawText("<h1>Heading 1</h1>").Dump();
 ```

-You need to add the following namepsaces to your script:
+You need to add the following namespaces to your script:

 ```csharp
 O2Html